Ecconia/Ecconia-LogicWorld-Mods/FixCompiler/Readme.md

 ## Install / Dependencies:

-Just drop the `FixCompilerOnClient` folder into your `GameData` folder.
+Just drop the `FixCompiler` folder into your `GameData` folder.

 You will also need the two mods `HarmonyForLogicWorld` and `AssemblyLoader` for this mod to function.\
+If you are running this mod on a server, you should also install `ServerOnlyMods`, to allow players to join without this mod.\>
 You can find them in my mod collection (root folder).